 This tax was established in 1937, three years after the sales tax was enacted, to create a fair playing field for Iowa businesses.
 In Iowa, the rate of the consumer's use tax is always equal to the state sales tax rate.

 Use tax protects instate businesses from unfair competition by ensuring tax will be paid even if an out-of-state seller is not required to collect it from the purchaser.
 When tax is not collected on taxable purchases and services used in your community, local businesses operate at a competitive disadvantage.
 This in turn affects the economic health of your community and state.

-If an out-of-state retail business has a physical presence (nexus) such as a store, warehouse, or sales staff in Iowa, it is required by law to register and collect Iowa tax.
-Businesses that make sales into Iowa but lack physical presence in the state are not currently required to collect Iowa tax.
+If an out-of-state retail business has a presence (nexus) such as a store, warehouse, or sales staff in Iowa, it is required by law to register and collect Iowa tax.
+Businesses that make sales into Iowa but lack nexus in the state are not currently required to collect Iowa tax.
 Many out-of-state businesses, however, voluntarily collect Iowa tax as a courtesy to their customers.

 Out-of-state businesses are encouraged to register and collect Iowa tax voluntarily.
 If they do not, Iowa may contact the purchasers directly for payment.
 See information on the Streamlined Sales Tax Project.

 Use tax can be a complex issue.
 We encourage you to contact the Department if you have any questions.
 To contact a tax specialist, call 1-800-367-3388 or e-mail email@example.com .